tuanlm173/TensorflowProjects/README.md

 # TensorflowProjects
-Machine Learning and Deep Learning practice with Tensorflow wth OOP Design
+Machine Learning and Deep Learning practice with Tensorflow using OOP Design